 - Replacement of wood is 50% wood, 50% Allan Block upgrade

-Recommendation of the company you are hiring
+Recommendation of the company you are hiring to build your retaining wall

 For ALMOST every project I would recommend a Concrete Allan Block wall or SIMILIAR concrete, natural stone wall.